logicalphase/logical-web/README.md

 # pressmedics.com built with Polymer 3, lit-element, and lit-html

-IMPORTANT: This project makes use of bleeding edge technologies, many of which are in early stages of development, subject to significant breaking changes.
+IMPORTANT: This project currently makes use of bleeding edge technologies and subject to significant breaking changes.
 It should not be considered safe for production use.

 - PWA goodness (manifest, service worker)
+- Lit-Element @sorville, and lit-html by @justin and contributors
-- Based on Polymer 3 / Lit-Element PWA Starter Kit and Books example by @frankiefu, and lit-html by @justin and contributors
+- PWA Starter Kit and Books example by @frankiefu
 - Responsive layout
 - Application theming
 - Redux for state management
 - Offline UI
 - Redux routing solution
-- Blog list and article views based on Ponzu or WordPress REST API
+- Blog list and article views based on WordPress REST API
 - Fast time-to-interactive and first-paint through the PRPL pattern
 - Easy deployment to prpl-server or static hosting
 - Unit and integrating testing starting points